 I drove it very quickly since, once you’d picked up speed you seldom needed to slow.
 There was then, and still persists, the idea that the large roll angles of Citroëns denoted low roadholding ability, and I felt it my evangelical duty to disabuse people of that.
 So there was plenty of juvenile hassling of so-called ‘sport saloons’ on corners and, particularly, roundabouts.
 Also, it was surprisingly fleet in a straight line, capable of an indicated 80 mph plus on the flat, a fact that the police could testify to (‘just keep a close eye on that speedo in future son’).
 Even traffic light duels had their moments since launch control mode (run the engine up to around 3,000 rpm, drop the clutch and let the scrabbling Michelins take up the slack, hold it in first until the revs peaked then slide and twist it quickly and smoothly into second for that nitro moment) meant it would leap away from most things up to 20, even 30 mph.

 For a year or so I ran a later Dyane.
 It was more or less the same car, yet orange rather than yellow.
-It had lost its press button starter, had separate orange nylon covered front seats and a folding rear but, for no discernable reason, it wasn’t as good.
+It had lost its press button starter, had separate less resilient orange nylon covered front seats and a folding rear but, for no discernible reason, it wasn’t as good.
 The engine just wasn’t as free and willing.
 In the end I disinterred its predecessor.